 Flights will be established as follows: At the beginning of the year; prior to the first tournament, the number of members assigned in order of handicap from the lowest to the highest, divided by the number of flights.

-The number of flights that the club will play under will be dependent on the quantity of members.
+The number of flights that the club will play under will be dependent on the number of members.
 The flight systems are defined as follows:

 20 or members – Four flight system.
 The flights are identified as “A”, “B”, “C” and “D”.
 “A” Flight will be comprised of the members with the lower handicaps.

-15 to 20 members – Three flight system.
-The flights are identified as “A”, “B”, “C”.
+2. 15 to 20 members – Two flight system.
+The flights are identified as “A” and “B”.
 “A” Flight will be comprised of the members with the lower handicaps.

-14 members or less – Single flight system.
+3. 14 members or less – Single flight system.
 All members will play under the same flight.
 Three winners will be declared for each regular season tournament.
 The winners will be the three members with the lowest net scores.